samssausages/proxmox_scripts_fixes/LXC Containers/README.md

-# Cloud init, optimized for Debian 13
+# LXC Creation, optimized for Debian 13

 ## What is this?
 I made this so I could start a new LXC, configured and hardened, as quickly as possible.